Avaneesh-Inamdar/FlashLyrics/README.md

 A brand new version of **FlashLyrics (v1.3.0)** will be available in **2–3 days**, both on [GitHub Releases](https://github.com/Avaneesh-Inamdar/FlashLyrics/releases) and directly on the **Google Play Store**!

-> ⚠️ **Important Note for Existing Users (v1.2.0 or earlier)**:
+> **Important Note for Existing Users (v1.2.0 or earlier)**:
 > When v1.3.0 launches, please make sure to **uninstall your existing version first** before installing, as FlashLyrics is transitioning to the Google Play Store with an official release signing key.
 Attempting to install over v1.2 directly will cause a signature mismatch ("App not installed") error.

 ## What's New in v1.3.0

-- 🪟 **Floating Lyrics Overlay Window**: Always-on-top lyrics widget over Spotify, YouTube Music, Apple Music, and more with real-time scrolling, tap-to-seek, and fluid multidirectional resizing.
+- **Floating Lyrics Overlay Window**: Always-on-top lyrics widget over Spotify, YouTube Music, Apple Music, and more with real-time scrolling, tap-to-seek, and fluid multidirectional resizing.
-- ⏳ **Instant Skeleton Loading**: Seamless skeleton transition effect in the floating overlay as soon as tracks switch.
+- **Instant Skeleton Loading**: Smooth skeleton transition effect in the floating overlay as soon as tracks switch.
-- 🔔 **Now Playing Media Notification**: Persistent notification keeping track info accessible with a 1-tap **"Float"** button to summon the floating lyrics instantly without opening the full app.
+- **Now Playing Media Notification**: Persistent notification keeping track info accessible with a 1-tap "Float" button to summon the floating lyrics instantly without opening the full app.
-- ⚡ **Zero-Jank Ultra Smooth Performance**: Eliminated frame drops and main-thread rebuilds for silky 120Hz scrolling and instantaneous app switching.
+- **Performance Optimization**: Eliminated frame drops and main-thread rebuilds for smooth 120Hz scrolling and fast app switching.
-- 📤 **Intelligent Share Navigation**: Opening lyric sharing automatically highlights and scrolls straight to the currently playing line, with centered formatting and album cover art included.
+- **Smart Share Navigation**: Opening lyric sharing automatically highlights and scrolls straight to the currently playing line, with centered formatting and album cover art included.
-- ☕ **Buy Me a Coffee Support**: Direct developer support integration in Settings.
+- **Buy Me a Coffee Support**: Direct developer support integration in Settings.
-- 📢 **Ad-Supported with Toggle**: Non-intrusive banner ads with a one-click toggle in Settings to turn off anytime.
+- **Ad-Supported with Toggle**: Non-intrusive banner ads with a one-click toggle in Settings to turn off anytime.
-- 🏬 **Google Play Store Preparation**: Full compatibility and updated signing keys for Google Play release.
+- **Google Play Store Preparation**: Full compatibility and updated signing keys for Google Play release.

 ## Features

-### 🌓 Light & Dark Mode
+### Light & Dark Mode

 Fully supports light and dark themes so it looks great no matter your preference.